 - Apply the STAR Theoretical Model for comprehensive assessment and treatment of youth with complex trauma and dissociation

-- Understand the neurobiology of trauma and dissociation & Polyvagal Theory
+- Recall the neurobiology of trauma and dissociation & Polyvagal Theory

 - Recognize signs and symptoms of youth with dissociation to accurately discern from other more commonly recognized diagnoses

-- Understand specialized intervention techniques that promote stabilization, trauma processing and integration
+- Describe specialized intervention techniques that promote stabilization, trauma processing and integration